solliancenet/tech-immersion-data-ai/ai-exp2/README.md

     ![Select Existing is highlighted and selected on the Pick a publish target dialog.
 The publish button is highlighted.](media/visual-studio-function-publish-target.png "Pick a publish target")

+    > If you are prompted to sign in, use the Azure credentials provided to you for this experience.

 21. On the **App service** dialog, select your Subscription and locate the **tech-immersion-XXXXX** resource group (where XXXXX is the unique identifier assigned to you for this workshop) in the list.
 Select the Function App named **ti-function-day2-XXXXX** from the list of resources (where XXXXX is the unique identifier assigned to you for this workshop).

     ![The tech-immersion-functions Function App is highlighted in the search results.](media/visual-studio-function-publish-app-service.png "App service")